Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Jet reconstruction

 \subsection{{$\rho$} alignment}

-At low \pTreco\ the uncorrelated background is a large fraction of the total yield, and the ME subtraction therefore corresponds to taking a small difference of two large numbers.
-Since the recoil-jet distribution varies rapidly as a function of \pTreco, it is therefore crucial that the \pTreco\ scales of the SE and ME distribution are well-aligned~\cite{Adamczyk:2017yhe}.
+At low \pTreco\ the uncorrelated background is a large fraction of the total yield, and the ME subtraction procedure therefore corresponds to taking a small difference of two large numbers.
+Since the recoil-jet distribution varies rapidly as a function of \pTreco, for accurate subtraction it is therefore crucial that the \pTreco\ scales of the SE and ME distribution are well-aligned~\cite{Adamczyk:2017yhe}.

-The definition of $\rho$ (Eq.~\ref{eq:rho}) contains arbitrary choices, and $\rho$ is not absolutely defined.
-In addition, the $\rho$ distributions for SE and ME may differ, since the hard jet components of the SE and ME events populations differ.
-As shown in Ref.~\cite{Adamczyk:2017yhe}, precise alignment of the \pTreco\ scale for the SE and ME populations can be achieved in a data-driven way, by shifting the ME $\rho$ distribution horizontally by a small amount.
-Figure~\ref{Fig:RhoSEME} shows the distribution of $\rho$ for SE and ME events in \gammarich-triggered central \AuAu\ collisions, for $\rho$-shift values of zero and $\pm30$ MeV.
-The figure shows that, in practice, a $\rho$-shift value of zero is close to optimal for this event selection, with a precision of $\sim30$ MeV.
+The definition of $\rho$ (Eq.~\ref{eq:rho}) contains arbitrary choices, and $\rho$ is not an absolutely defined physical quantity.
+In addition, the $\rho$ distributions for the SE and ME populations may differ, since the hard jet distribution of the SE and ME event populations is different.
+As shown in Ref.~\cite{Adamczyk:2017yhe}, precise alignment of the \pTreco\ scale for the SE and ME populations can be achieved in a data-driven way by shifting the ME $\rho$ distribution horizontally by a small amount.
+Figure~\ref{Fig:RhoSEME} shows the distribution of $\rho$ for the SE and ME populations in \gammarich-triggered central \AuAu\ collisions, with shifts of the ME $\rho$ distribution of zero and $\pm30$ MeV/$c$.
+The ratio of $\rho$ distributions for the SE and ME populations are seen to be tilted for non-zero shift, indicating a misalignment of the distributions.
+This study shows that a $\rho$-shift value of zero is close to optimal for this event selection, with a precision better than $\pm30$ MeV/$c$.